Elective course units

 - Structure at Macro, Micro and Nano Scale

 - Characterisation of Materials

-There may also be some course units in chemistry you cannot take, due to overlap with NS00X core-modules teaching by profs.
-Hummelen, Chiechi and Otto.
+There may also be some course units in chemistry you cannot take, due to overlap with parts of the core-modules taught by profs.
+Kamperman, Katsonis, Chiechi and Otto.